 In 1912, the Jungfrau Railway was opened, a pioneering work among mountain railways.
 The cog railway transports passengers from Kleine Scheidegg to the Jungfraujoch - Top of Europe, which is located 3,454 metres above sea level in a world of rock, ice and snow.
 The journey to Europe's highest railway station.
-Seven of the nine kilometres of railway are in a tunnel hewn in the rock of the Eiger and Mönch.
-The train stops for five minutes at the station Eismeer (Sea of Ice), where passengers can marvel at the fascinating mountain world through panorama windows.
-The Jungfrau Railway climbs a height difference of 1400 metres in 35 minutes.
+Included in the nine-kilometre route are seven kilometres through the tunnel, where the railway traverses the Eiger and Mönch mountains.
+At the intermediate station of Eismeer, the trains stop for five minutes and visitors can admire the fascinating mountain world through the viewing window.
+The Jungfrau Railway climbs a height difference of 1400 metres A trip takes 35 minutes.

 On 20 December 1893, industrialist Adolf Guyer-Zeller applied for a concession to build a rack railway from the station of the Wengernalp Railway (WAB) on Kleine Scheidegg to the summit of the Jungfrau, via a long tunnel through the Eiger and Mönch mountain.
 The Federal Council granted the concession on 21 December 1894.
 From the very start, Guyer-Zeller planned for the Jungfrau Railway to be driven by electricity and thus obtained the water rights to the two Lütschinen rivers.
 On 10 June 1896, he was granted the concession to build a power plant.